morozj01/aura-challenge-zipcodes/README.md

 and registers the route handler

 ## Testing the service
-### Unit Testing the simulated lambda function and database interface
+### Unit testing the simulated lambda function and database interface
 Run "npm test"

 ### Manually testing the service